-In February 2020, we announced positive data from our Phase 2a CLOVER-1 study in patients with relapsed/refractory non-Hodgkin lymphoma (NHL patients that were treated at three different doses (<50mCi, $\sim50mCi$ and $\geq60mCi$ TBD.
-Patients with r/r NHL who received <60mCi TBD and the $\geq60mCi$ TBD had a 42% and 43% ORR, respectively and a combined rate of 42%.
+In February 2020, we announced positive data from our Phase 2a CLOVER-1 study in patients with r/r NHL patients were treated with three different doses (<50mCi, ~50mCi and $\geq$ 60mCi TBD.
+Patients in the r/r NHL cohort received TBD of either $\geq$ 60 mCi or < 60 mCi (25 mCi/m2 single bolus, 31.25 mCi/m2 fractionated, 37.5 mCi/m2 fractionated, or two cycles of mCi/m2 fractionated) either as a bolus dose or fractionated.
+Patients with r/r NHL who received <60mCi TBD and the $\geq$ 60mCi TBD had a 42% and 43% ORR, respectively and a combined rate of 42%.
 These patients were also heavily pre-treated, having a median of three prior lines of treatment (range, 1 to 9) with the majority of patients being refractory to rituximab and/or ibrutinib.
 The patients had a median age of 70 with a range of 51 to 86.
 All patients had bone marrow involvement with an average of 23%.
 In addition to these findings, subtype assessments were completed in the r/r B-cell NHL patients.
 Patients with DLBCL demonstrated a 30% ORR with one patient achieving a CR, which continues at nearly 24 months post-treatment.
-The ORR for chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) and marginal zone lymphoma (MZL) patients was 33%.
+The ORR for CLL/SLL and MZL patients was 33%.

-Based upon the dose response observed in the Phase 2A for patients receiving total body doses of 60mCi or greater, we determined that patient dosing of CLR 131 would be $\geq$ 60mCi TBD.
+Based upon the dose response observed in the Phase 2A study for patients receiving TBDs of 60mCi or greater, we determined that patient dosing of iopofosine in the pivotal study would be $\geq$ 60mCi TBD.
 Therefore, patients are now grouped as receiving <60mCi or $\geq$ 60mCi TBD.

 The most frequently reported adverse events in all patients were cytopenias, which followed a predictable course and timeline.
-The frequency of adverse events have not increased as doses were increased and the profile of cytopenias remains consistent.
-Importantly, these cytopenias have had a predictable pattern to initiation, nadir and recovery and are treatable.
+The frequency of adverse events did not increase as doses were increased and the profile of cytopenias remains consistent.
+Importantly, our assessment is that these cytopenias have had a predictable pattern to initiation, nadir and recovery and are treatable.
 The most common grade $\geq$ 3 events at the highest dose (75mCi TBD) were hematologic toxicities including thrombocytopenia (65%), neutropenia (41%), leukopenia (30%), anemia (24%) and lymphopenia (35%).
 No patients experienced cardiotoxicities, neurological toxicities, infusion site reactions, peripheral neuropathy, allergic reactions, cytokine release syndrome, keratopathy, renal toxicities, or changes in liver enzymes.
 The safety and tolerability profile in patients with r/r NHL was similar to r/r MM patients except for fewer cytopenias of any grade.
-Based upon CLR 131 being well tolerated across all dose groups and the observed response rate, especially in difficult to treat patients such as high risk and triple class refractory or penta-refractory, and corroborating data showing the potential to further improve upon current ORRs and durability of those responses, the study has been expanded to test a two-cycle dosing optimization regimen with a target total body dose $\geq$ 60 mCi/m of CLR 131.
+Based upon iopofosine being well tolerated across all dose groups, the observed response rate, and especially in difficult to treat patients such as high risk and triple class refractory or penta-refractory, and corroborating data showing the potential to further improve upon current ORRs and durability of those responses, the study has been expanded to test a two-cycle dosing optimization regimen with a target TBD $\geq$ 60 mCi/m of iopofosine.